itsvictoroyedeji/shopify-sections/README.md

 ## To use

-Create 2 files: `flickity.css` and `flickity.pkgd.min.js` under the `Assets` folder in Shopify.
-Then copy the code I have (from the same filenames) and paste into Shopify. e.g: `assets/flickty.css` `assets/flickity.pkgd.min.js`
+In Shopify 4 files: `flickity.css`, `flickity.pkgd.min.js`, `custom.css`, and `mobile.css` under the `Assets` folder in Shopify.
+Then copy the codes here (from the same filenames) and paste into Shopify. e.g: `assets/flickty.css`, `assets/flickity.pkgd.min.js`, etc.

-Copy the `base.css` file and paste it to the bottom of your `assets/base.css` file in Shopify.

-Then create a `mobile.css` file under `Assets` in Shopify and copy/paste my `mobile.css` code to your new assets/mobile.css file in Shopify.

 ## After that:

-- Create a new liquid file in your Shopify code editor under `Sections` using the same name (e.g. `benefits-slider`).
+- To add the liquid files, create a new liquid file in your Shopify code editor under `Sections` using the same name we have here (e.g. `benefits-slider`).
 Make sure you choose `liquid` as the file type.

 - Copy and paste the code in my liquid file to your new liquid file in Shopify (e.g. `sections/benefit-slider.liquid`)

-- Repeat the same steps for the rest of the liquid files.
+- Repeat the same steps for the rest of the liquid files you want to add.
+I'll describe what each liquid file does later on.

+(Or you can test it out and find out yourself!)

 ```
 For `video.liquid`, the files are already in Shopify.
 Simply copy and paste my code to replace the Shopify code already there.